jerichoBob/jerichoBob/README.md

-- 👋 Hi, I’m @jerichoBob (aka Bob Seaton)
+- 👋 Hi, I’m Bob Seaton (@jerichoBob)
-- 🌱 After a [career](https://www.linkedin.com/in/bobse/) in hardware and software development, I am now a first year graduate student studying Physics @ NCSU in Raleigh NC (https://physics.sciences.ncsu.edu/people/bob-seaton/) 😀🤓
+- 🌱 After a wonderful [career](https://www.linkedin.com/in/bobse/) in hardware and software development, I am now a second year graduate student studying Physics @ NCSU in Raleigh NC (https://physics.sciences.ncsu.edu/people/bob-seaton/) 😀🤓
-- I also work with BUILT (https://builtglobal.com) as an advisor/consultant/architect ❤️❤️
+- I also work with the fine builders @ BUILT (https://builtglobal.com) as an advisor/consultant/architect ❤️❤️
-- My primary academic interests are (but not limited to) observational and theoretical astrosphysics: Galactic Formation, CGM/DLAs, General Relativity, Gravitational Waves, etc.
+- My primary academic interests are (but not limited to) observational and theoretical astrosphysics: Galactic Formation, the Circumgalactic Medium/Damped Lyman alpha systems, General Relativity, Gravitational Waves, and so much more...
 - I am a recreational coder (in various languages, primarily in React and Python these days) and I LOVE the process and explanatory power of system design and (good) architecture.
 - I am also a HUGE fan of Blender (https://www.blender.org).